atroutt/android-beginners/readme.md

 (b) be familiar with programming concepts like variables, methods, classes, arrays, conditionals, and loops.

-and have a basic knowledge of source control with git for cloning repos, making commits, and pushing changes to github.

 ### Tech requirements:

- - Your laptop (Mac or Linux strongly preferred)
+ - Your laptop (Mac or Linux strongly preferred) with a power cable.
  - A Google account.
 If you don't already have one you can [create one for free](https://accounts.google.com/signup)
  - [Download and install Android Studio](http://developer.android.com/sdk/index.html)
+ - Once Android Studio is installed, go to the Android SDK Manager inside Android Studio (Tools -> Android -> SDK Manager) and check two things:
+   - Under the "SDK Platforms" tab check that Android 7.0 (Nougat) API 24 is installed or download if needed.
+   - Then in the "SDK Tools" tab on that screen download the Support Repository / Android Support Repository if not already installed.
  - **Nice to have** an Android phone with Android Jellybean (4.1-4.3), KitKat (4.4), Lollipop (5.x), or Marshmallow (6.x)
     - Don't forget a USB cable to connect your device to your laptop
     - [Enable developer options](http://www.androidauthority.com/enable-developer-options-569223/) on your device to be able to connect with your computer
- - **Nice to have** A Github account.
-If you don't already have a github account you can [create one for free](https://github.com/personal)

 ### Topics covered:

- - Building your first app on your first day
+ - Running your first app
  - Anatomy of an app
  - APIs and authentication
  - Cameras and photos